Here’s your perfect itinerary for spending 24 hours in Belfast

 Book your table for 8.30 pm, which gives you time to explore an evening tour of Crumlin Road Gaol first (tours start at 6 pm, Fridays and Saturdays only check times and book in advance).
 Crumlin Road Gaol features two imposing structures of Belfast’s criminal justice system, the Crumlin Road Gaol (Jail) and Courthouse.

-The jail opened in 1845 and the courthouse five years later, though neither has been in service since the late 1990ss.
+The jail opened in 1845 and the courthouse five years later, though neither has been in service since the late 1990s.
 Crumlin Road Jail is the only Victorian-era prison remaining in Northern Ireland and is commonly referred to as “The Crum.”

-Afterward, sample a few tipples in Belfast’s famous Cathedral Quarter where you will find an array of bars and nightlife to please everyone and finish your 24 Hours in Belfast.
+Afterwards, sample a few tipples in Belfast’s famous Cathedral Quarter where you will find an array of bars and nightlife to please everyone and finish your 24 Hours in Belfast.

 Even if you have only 1 day in Belfast, it’s possible to have a wonderful experience that will leave you wanting more.
 With 24 hours in Belfast, you’ll have to pick and choose which Belfast attractions, activities and tours you want to experience and explore. however we suggest 48 hours in Belfast.